Alumni Leadership Scholarship

 The application asks for basic information and answers to three essay prompts.
 Essays can be as long or as short as you would like, as long as you think you have answered the prompt.

 Applications will be reviewed by a committee of Board of Alumni members.
 Top applicants will be invited for a brief interview with the committee on Friday, February 21.
 Students who are studying off-campus this semester will be interviewed via Skype.

 Deadline and Submission

 If you are going to be studying abroad for both fall 2015 and spring 2016 and are awarded the scholarship this year, your scholarship will be applied to your account the first semester that you are back on campus.
 Please see more about overseas/off-campus program participation below.

 There are great perks to being a scholar!
 Help with tuition is one of them.
 Furthermore, students that excel as SAA ambassadors will be considered for automatic renewal each year until they graduate.
-You will also get an in-depth understanding of the alumni community, and meet a lot of local and national alums.
+You will also get an in-depth understanding of the alumni community, and meet a lot of local and national alumni.
 Over the course of your time as an SAA Ambassador, you will gain valuable leadership experience and professional development.
 The Board of Alumni; the sponsors of the scholarship, will also send you event invitations to the Alumni Honors Banquet, alumni Homecoming events, private receptions, Young Alumni happy hours in Portland, and more.
 You will also benefit from being part of a leadership group and gain experience in planning and managing evens, recruiting and managing volunteers, and professional correspondence.